 Over a series of giant sets and using an interesting work/rest ratio Momoa was performing 110 reps per exercise!
 The template for his training caught my eye, and I’ll explain why;

 In a bid to minimise the loss of lean mass brought on by long monotonous medium intensity aerobic training (I hate distance running), I have been using this program in preparation for a Tough-Mudder race I have in June.
-Tough Mudder is only a half-marathon distance -but I really hate distance running- The high work/rest ratio and short rest intervals of this program will help to raise my lactate threshold; lactic acid is a by-product of your muscles working at a high intensity without (time for) the use of oxygen.
+Tough Mudder is only a half-marathon distance and the high work/rest ratio and short rest intervals of this program will help to raise my lactate threshold; lactic acid is a by-product of your muscles working at a high intensity without (time for) the use of oxygen.
 It is what creates that ‘burn’ feeling in your muscles when you train very hard and fast.
-This type of resistance training is not only effective at building strength and muscle, it (an increase in lactate threshold) can also improves aerobic fitness too.
-It’s a win/win situation!
-My muscles will be better prepared for the endurance event, but I should be able to maintain any muscular speed and power that I have!
+This type of resistance training is not only effective at building muscle (through metabolic fatigue/ stress to muscle fibres), it can benefit aerobic fitness too.
+It’s a win/win.
+My muscles will be better prepared for the endurance event, but I should be able to maintain any muscular speed and power that I have.

-By ‘you’ I mean guys AND GIRLS.
 Girls, just because Jason used this training style to become Conan does not mean this program (or any program for that matter) will cause you to wake up looking like the she-hulk in 2 weeks’ time, it doesn’t work like that.
-Women have a fraction (around 1/8th the testosterone of the average man, so building muscle is a lot harder.
+Women have a fraction (around 1/8th the testosterone of the average man), so building muscle is a lot harder.
 Don’t be afraid of a muscle ‘pump’ after a weights session (particularly this one).
 The post-workout pump disappears very quickly –much to every guys dismay.’

 In short, if you want to lose some fat and ‘tone’ up then read on.